Reference Architecture: Desktop-as-a-Service for Business Continuity

-Citrix Virtual Apps and Desktops service allows customers the flexibility to deploy images in their own customer-managed Azure.
+Citrix DaaS allows customers the flexibility to deploy images in their own customer-managed Azure.
 However, CompanyA has decided to deploy in the Citrix Managed Azure because they wanted a business continuity solution that was fully managed by the vendor.
 While Citrix provides base images that CompanyA can use, they only include the operating system, and the Virtual Delivery Agent installed on them.
 Therefore, they decided to import their own images, which include the organization’s apps and configurations.
 CompanyA currently has deployed Windows ten multi-session machines to reduce the number of machines needed with the “medium” workload, which supports ten concurrent sessions.

 More in-depth information on Citrix Virtual Apps and Desktops Managed Azure can be found here.

 When end users access DaaS resources, those resources still need to be able to communicate with app data and file servers in CompanyA’s data center.
 Although CompanyA can connect back to their datacenter using Express Routes, they have chosen to deploy SD-WAN instead to enhance the traffic performance while in transit.
 They also want to the flexibility to be able to deploy to multiple cloud sites in the future.